davidan1981/erlen/README.md

 ### ControllerHelper

-Erlen is shipped with a Rails helper called `Erlen::ControllerHelper` which can be included in a controller to associate actions with schemas.
+Erlen is shipped with a Rails helper called `Erlen::Rails::ControllerHelper` which can be included in a controller to associate actions with schemas.

     class UsersController < ApplicationConroller
-      include Erlen::ControllerHelper
+      include Erlen::Rails::ControllerHelper

       action_schema :index, response: ResourceListOfUsersSchema
       action_schema :create, request: UserCreateRequestSchema, response: UserResponseSchema